arshinalbab/docs/docs/hub/1_installation.md

 ### 3. Creating an .env file

 Create a `.env` file based on `.env.example` and change it according to your setup.
 Make sure the `DATABASE_URL` variable is set correctly according to your local database.
+The SMTP-credentials are essential for verification emails to work during user signup.

 ```
 cp .env.example .env